 Cover with non-stick pan lining paper (parchment side down, foil side up) and bake for 90 minutes until lightly browned.
 Remove the cover, return to the oven, increase heat to 375 degrees Fahrenheit and continue baking until nicely browned, about 15-20 more minutes.
 Serve.
 Leftovers (of this dish of leftovers!) are delicious too.

-This post is linked up with the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, What's Cookin' Wednesday at Buns in My Oven, What's In The Box at In Her Chucks, Taste and Tell Thursdays and the newly-expanded Farm Girl Blog Fest at Let This Mind Be In You.
+This post is linked up with the Wednesday Fresh Foods Link Up at Gastronomical Sovereignty, What's Cookin' Wednesday at Buns in My Oven, What's In The Box at In Her Chucks, Taste and Tell Thursdays, Food On Friday and the newly-expanded Farm Girl Blog Fest at Let This Mind Be In You.

 |This is what it looked like after 90 minutes when I removed the cover.|